Recurrence relation

-In mathematics, a recurrence relation is an equation according to which the $n$th term of a sequence of numbers is equal to some combination of the previous terms.
+In mathematics, a recurrence relation is an equation according to which the $n$th term of a sequence is equal to some combination of the previous terms.
 Often, only $k$ previous terms of the sequence appear in the equation, for a parameter $k$ that is independent of $n$; this number $k$ is called the order of the relation.
 If the values of the first $k$ numbers in the sequence have been given, the rest of the sequence can be calculated by repeatedly applying the equation.